skip-mev/skip-go/README.md

-# SKIP GO WIDGET
+# Skip Go Widget

-The `@skip-go/widget` package is an npm package of react component that provide a full swap interface using [Skip API](https://skip.money/).
+The `@skip-go/widget` package is an npm package providing a React component for a full swap interface using the [Skip API](https://skip.money/).

 ## Installation

+To install the package, run the following command:

 ```bash
 npm install @skip-go/widget